-The BCR is: 2.6. i.e. the project will deliver £2.60 of benefits for every £1 spent.
+The BCR is: 2 i.e. the project will deliver £2 benefit for each £1 invested

-This is a non-complex minor works project that will be delivered through an approved framework contractor route.
+This is a non-complex minor works project that will be delivered through a contractor that has been procured through a best-practice / compliant route.
 This will ensure best value is achieved.